joelouthan/theologic.us/content/posts/2-ordo-salutis/2018-05-03-ordo-salutis-iii-for-god-so-loved-the-world.md

 "God refused to be my genie and He has failed me."

 You know what is the clearest example of God's love to each of us?
 The fact that He has revealed that He alone is God and we are not gods.
-I understand it might be easy for me to say that, the one with the regenerative heart.
+I understand it might be easy for me to say that because I have been given a new heart by God.
 It is easy for me to say that but really hard to live it day in and day out.
 If it is hard to live out, how I am different than the unrepentant?

 There are examples of multiple examples in the Bible where God comes down, calls and that person then chooses every day to trust in Him.
 But in that I don't think is the clearest example of God's love.